codalogic/exodep/README.md

 Larger bugs / issues include:

-- The `copy` command does not allow specifying file names that contain spaces
+- The `get` command does not allow specifying file names that contain spaces

 # Testing